What is the Landscape Conservation Program?

-Implement Conservation Landscaping and BMPs practices to help protect Lake Tahoe in your own backyard.
+Implement Landscape Conservation practices to help protect Lake Tahoe in your own backyard.

-- Design and retrofit your property to manage stormwater
+- Design and maintain your property to manage stormwater

 and reduce soil erosion